bringauto/packager/doc/BuildProcess.md

 **Build phase**

-Same as fo All build except that the dependencies are ignored. (so If you have not initialized `install_sysroot` then the package build fail)
+Same as for All build except that the dependencies are ignored. (so If you have not initialized `install_sysroot` then the package build fail)